-The Financial Ombudsman Service (FOS), would in the event of a complaint, be expected to consider the landlord to be a 'micro enterprise'.
-The FOS definition of "micro enterprise" includes small businesses with less than 10 employees and a turnover below two million Euros.
-The approach of the FOS and that generated by the Insurance Act 2015 (as well as CIDRA) are all influenced by each other.
+In the event of a complaint, the Financial Ombudsman Service (FOS) would consider Mr Wake to be a 'micro enterprise'.
+The FOS definition of "micro enterprise" includes small businesses with less than 10 employees and a turnover below two million Furos

+Mr Wakes non-disclosure of previous fire losses is directly relevant to the proposal for his insurance contract and the subsequent renewal of his policy.
 Under the Insurance Act, a duty of fair presentation is placed upon the proposer/policyholder.
 The insurer must outline the information that they consider material and the proposer's material representations as matters of fact must be substantially correct.
-(CII study text, M85 Claims Practice, 2016, P3/22).
+(CII study text, M85 Claims practice, 2022).
 If any matters are raised in the policyholder's response, which may be material, the insurer will need to make further enquiries.

 It would be expected that the claims history of the policyholder would have been material to the underwriting of the risk and you expect the insurer to have asked a suitable specific question.
 Often the insurer will ask for information about all claims 'within the last 5 years'.
-It is not clear whether the two previous fires were in the five year period preceding inception of the policy or not.
-If they were within a five year period, then the non-disclosure may either be 'deliberate or reckless' or 'careless'.
+The non-disclosure may either be 'deliberate or reckless' or 'careless'.

 If the non-disclosure was deliberate or reckless the insurer may avoid the contract and refuse the claim.
 The insurer may also retain the insurance premium, unless it would be unfair to do so.
-If the non-disclosure was careless then remedy is based upon what the insurer would have done had the claims been disclosed.
-If the insurer would not have offered cover then the insurer would be entitled to avoid the contract from inception.
+If the non-disclosure was careless then remedy is based upon what the insurer would have done had the fire claims been disclosed.
+If the insurer would not have offered cover to Mr Wake then the insurer would be entitled to avoid the contract from inception.
 Further, if the insurer would have offered insurance but on different terms, then the policy would operate as if these different terms and conditions were in place at the time of the latest fire.
 Finally, if the insurer would have offered terms but would have charged an additional premium then the claim can be reduced proportionally based on the amount of additional premium that would have been charged.

-Given that the policyholder has neither disclosed at inception or at renewal (or indeed during the contract itself) it is most likely that the insurer will consider this to be a deliberate or reckless non-disclosure.
+Given that the Mr Wake has neither disclosed the previous fire claims at inception or at the subsequent renewal it is most likely that the insurer will consider this to be a deliberate or reckless non-disclosure.

-(b) Fraud

-The common law position is that if a claim is exaggerated, in full or part, the insurer is entitled to decline the claim in full (Britton v Royal Insurance Company 1866).
+(b) The common law position is that if a claim is exaggerated, in full or part, the insurer is entitled to decline the claim in full (Britton v Royal Insurance Company 1866).
 The position with regard to whether the policy can be voided from inception or from the date of the fraud is less clear.
 For this reason, the insurer will often include a 'fraud condition' in the policy wording, which will outline clearly the insurer's remedy in the event of fraud by the policyholder.

-From the circumstances provided, there is no reason to doubt that there were indeed fifteen tenants at renewal of the policy.
-Since renewal however there has been a significant reduction in the number of tenants.
-If the policyholder has submitted a claim for loss of rent for fifteen tenants then this would appear to be a clear attempt to defraud the insurer.
-The policyholder may argue that the claim was innocent and was based on a misunderstanding of policy cover.
-However, given that the policyholder has had two previous fires, with the likelihood of loss of rent claims, this is unlikely to be accepted.
+From the circumstances provided, there is no reason to doubt that there were fifteen tenants at renewal of the policy.
+Since renewal, there has been a significant reduction in the number of tenants.
+As the policyholder has submitted a claim for loss of rent for fifteen tenants then this could be an attempt to defraud the insurer.
+Mr Wake may argue that the claim was innocent and was based on a misunderstanding of policy cover.
+However, given that the policyholder has had two previous fires, with the possibility of loss of rent claims, then this would warrant further investigation, and may not be accepted.